alangrainger/share-note/docs/Example server implementation.md

 ## Example server implementation

-> ⚠️ **WARNING!** This code should not be used as-is to implement a service that members of the public would use.
+> ⚠️ **WARNING!** This code should not be used as-is to implement a service for the public.
 It is fine for private use.

  This is a simple reference implementation using PHP.